 - Search for and select the Activity Insights - Zoom connector.

-- Enter a description for your source.
+- Enter a name and description for the source.

 - In the Source Owner field, begin typing the name of an owner.
 Matches appear after you type two letters.

 - (Optional) Select a governance group for source management.

 - Select Configuration from the left panel.

 - Copy and paste your Account ID, client ID, and secret from the App Credentials tab of your Zoom application.

 - Select Review and Test from the left panel.